Lincoln Mayor Declines To Reinstate Firefighters

 Both of the Lemings have "done a lot of great things" for the fire department, he added.

 Dakota Leming said Thursday he was "absolutely" surprised he and his father were terminated from the department.
-He said both plan to address the council about it during the public comment period at Tuesday's meeting.
+He said they planned to address the council about it during the public comment period at the June 21 meeting.

 "We really don't know a true reason why we were terminated," Dakota said.
 "Maybe we hurt his feelings a little bit."